autodesk-platform-services/aps-model.properties-postman.collection/README.md

 ## Description

-This repository provides demos for the category of [Model Properties API]](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/model-properties).
+This repository provides demos for the category of [Model Properties API](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/model-properties).
 This API is available (also compatible) with BIM360 and Autodesk Construnction Cloud (ACC).

-The API supports 3 legged token only.
+The API supports **3 legged token** only.

 ## What's Postman?